Call 855-750-SOLD

 heroSOLD is a marketing brand of the James Sanson Team at Real Broker, LLC. heroSOLD is not associated with the government, and our service is not approved by the government or your lender.
 Even if you accept this offer and use our service, your lender may not agree to change your loan.

-A military divorce adds layers a civilian divorce does not have: BAH transitions, deployment timing, JAG legal-assistance availability, SCRA protections, command-privacy concerns, and the possibility of orders forcing a sale timeline. heroSOLD coordinates the real estate side neutrally, in sync with your divorce attorney, JAG, and lender.
+A military divorce adds layers that a civilian divorce does not: BAH transitions, deployment timing, JAG legal assistance availability, SCRA protections, command privacy concerns, and the possibility of orders that force a sale timeline. heroSOLD coordinates the real estate side neutrally, in sync with your divorce attorney, JAG, and lender.

-Built on Real Broker, LLC, military-specific home-selling team, James Sanson, Team Lead
+Built on Real Broker, LLC, a military-specific home-selling team, James Sanson, Team Lead

 Tell us about your military divorce situation